QSK operation (full break-in)

 In CW Morse code operations, QSK or full break-in operation describes an operating mode in which the transmitting station can detect signals from other stations between the elements (dots and dashes) or letters of the Morse transmission.
 This allows other stations to interrupt the transmitting station between individual coding elements, and such allows for a conversational style of communication.

 "QSK" is one of the Q-code signals established for radiotelegraph operators in the first decade of the 1900s.
 The three letter code "QSK" literally means "I can hear you between my signals; you may break in on my transmission."
 Although Morse code is no longer used for commercial or professional purposes, it continues to be used in amateur radio.

-In QSK or full break-in operation the silent periods between the Morse code dits and dahs enable operators to listen between their transmitted signals for the signals of the counterpart, thus enabling a conversational style of communication.
-This is especially useful in high speed telegraphy.
+In QSK or full break-in operation the silent periods between the Morse code dits and dahs enable operators to listen between their transmitted signals for signals from the other operator, thus enabling a conversational style of communication.
+This is especially useful in high-speed telegraphy.

 Signals, silent periods and symbols

 Morse code has silent periods between its symbol elements (dots and dashes), letters, words, and sentences.
 These silent periods provide the sending operator with opportunities to listen for interruptions from receiving stations.
 Whereas in usual CW operation the sending carrier wave is always on, and only gated to the antenna, in QSK operation the antenna is switched to receiver status on the off-time between dits and dahs, and then switched right back.

-This lets either side of the conversation hear the other one transmitting, in between the off-times of Morse code, and thus enables the other end to readily break back into one's speak.
+This fast switching between sending and receiving on the transceiver sending the currently message segment lets the sending side of the conversation hear that the receiving side has switched to transmitting, in between the off-times of Morse code.
+The intermixed signal is normally too garbled for either station to decode the other.

+But when the QSK sender does hear the other station's sound filling in the normally silent gaps between the sender's own sent code elements, that informs the sender that the other station wants to break in, and the sender then has the option to politely stop and let the other operator back into the conversation early, before the sender has finished his / her current message segment.